 If you’re an investing novice, learning how to put money in the markets can seem overwhelming.
 There are countless online services at your disposal, which can make it challenging to pick the right one and get started.

 Not sure where to begin?
 Let’s take a closer look at the best online brokers and the best robo-advisors.
 Both product categories offer low fees, lots of flexibility and functionality that simplifies the investing process.
 Either can make it simple to take your first steps in the world of investing.
+If you want a more specialized approach consider a financial advisor.

 Deciding whether you need a robo-advisor or an online broker is straightforward.
 If you prefer to actively manage your investments, an online broker is what you’re looking for.
 A broker’s job is to help you buy and sell securities, and many brokers offer educational and research resources to help beginners learn.
 Below we’ve included our top online brokers for beginners.